Your Guide for Master's in Communication Graduate Programs for 2023

 - Details about payment plans to help spread the cost of tuition.
 They typically have arrangements with financial providers

 You may also be eligible for a fully funded master's degree in communications.
-However, these are highly competitive and consider a number of important factors.
+However, these are highly competitive and consider several important factors.
 This includes an annual stipend as well as grants to cover the tuition.
 The most important criterion is that you will eventually teach in this field.
 As far as communications careers are concerned, this limits your career choice to academia.

 What Are My Career Options with a Masters in Communication?

-A master's in communications is a jumping-off point to a number of potential career paths across many industries, including journalism, marketing, advertising, public relations, government and public affairs, business administration, education, and law.
+A master's in communications is a jumping-off point to many potential career paths across many industries, including journalism, marketing, advertising, public relations, government and public affairs, business administration, education, and law.
 From Corporate Communications Manager to Chief Marketing Officer to News Director, there is a wealth of possible job titles for masters in communication graduates.
-Read on to find out more about potential career paths for master's in communication graduates.
+Read on to learn more about potential career paths for master's in communication graduates.